Pope Leo XIV: LGBTQ+ issues

 Prevost expressed reservations about "sympathy for beliefs and practices that contradict the gospel" and did not fully endorse or reject Fiducia supplicans, a declaration concerning blessings for people in a same-sex relationship.
 He stated that national bishops' conferences should "interpret and apply such directives in their local contexts, given cultural differences."
-Víctor Manuel Fernández, the head of the Vatican doctrine office, told Il Messaggero in July 2025 that he thought the blessing of those in same-sex unions, which had been approved under Pope Francis, would continue under Pope Leo.
-In May 2025, Cardinal Jean-Claude Hollerich told La Stampa that he believed Leo "might re-interpret" Fiducia Supplicans, but not "abolish" it.
+On a flight to Rome after a visit to African countries, Pope Leo praised Francis' approach to the topic but opposed formalizing the blessings.
+Referring to "sexual matters", Leo said he believes there are "more important issues such as justice, equality, freedom of men and women, freedom of religion that would all take priority before that particular issue."

 In 2012, Prevost criticized popular culture's sympathy for the "homosexual lifestyle" and same-sex families.
-In April 2016, he opposed the inclusion of "gender ideology" in Peruvian primary school curricula, stating it promotes "genders that don't exist".
+In April 2016, he opposed the inclusion of "gender ideology" in Peruvian primary school curricula, stating, "There are men and women, and we must respect the dignity of each person, including the choices that adults may have.
+Telling a child that they have not yet reached a sufficient level of development to choose regarding sexual identity and orientation will create a lot of confusion".
 When asked in 2023 by Catholic News Service whether his views from 2012 had changed, Prevost said that "many things have changed" and emphasized the church should be more open and welcoming though he cautioned that church doctrine has not changed.

-In May 2025, Leo XIV said that it was up to governments to build peaceful societies "above all by investing in the family, founded upon the stable union between a man and a woman."
-In September 2025, Leo told Reverend James J. Martin, a major advocate for greater LGBTQ+ inclusion in the Church, that he would continue Francis' legacy of welcoming LGBTQ+ people into the Church, with Martin telling The Associated Press that their discussion "was very consoling and very encouraging and frankly a lot of fun."
+In May 2025, Leo said that it was up to governments to build peaceful societies "above all by investing in the family, founded upon the stable union between a man and a woman."
+In September 2025, Leo allegedly told the priest James J. Martin, an advocate for greater LGBTQ+ inclusion in the church, that he would continue Francis' legacy of welcoming LGBTQ+ people into the church, with Martin telling the Associated Press that their discussion "was very consoling and very encouraging and frankly a lot of fun."
+In February 2026, Leo spoke on same-sex marriage and transgender rights by stating, "The teaching of the Church will continue to remain as it is".
+Leo met representatives of Courage International, a Catholic ministry for LGBTQ Catholics on 6 February 2026.
+The group said on the occasion: "The opportunity to share with the Holy Father the works of the apostolate, to provide pastoral accompaniment to persons who experience same-sex attraction but who strive to live chaste lives or to accompany family members who have a loved one who identifies as LGBTQ, was a momentous occasion".